Staviro/react-login-and-register/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Requirements

+This application was built with
+`node v16.13.2`
+`react 18.2.0`

 ## Available Scripts

 In the project directory, you can run:

 ## You need to run the server.js file using Node.js

+The server.js uses port 3001.
+Please make sure that the port open/free.
+If you want to change the server to a different port, you can make your changes accordingly in application.js and server.js.
 The file is located inside /src/assets/scripts

 ### `node server` to start server

+Open [http://localhost:3001](http://localhost:3001) to see if sever.js is running.

 ### `npm start`